Finder to the Node: ISPs finally clean up NBN speed claims

 ISPs finally clean up their speed claims on NBN plans

-Users who have recently compared the NBN plans of ISPs such as Optus, Telstra and TPG might have noticed changes in how the various speed tiers are advertised.
+Users who have recently compared the NBN plans of ISPs (internet service providers) such as Optus, Telstra and TPG might have noticed changes in how the various speed tiers are advertised.
 As discussed in previous columns, ISPs have, to varying degrees, adopted the advertising guidelines published by the Australian Competition and Consumer Commission (ACCC) after getting into hot water over misleading NBN speeds.

 The ACCC is pushing ISPs to drop the "up to" claims in favour of advertising their services based on the actual speeds most consumers can expect to achieve during the busy evening period.